 This should stop Windows Shield Center from launching on startup.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\ekrn.exe “Debugger” = ‘svchost.exe’

 These keys disable legitimate antivirus processes thus it is good idea to delete the debugger key/value pair.

 The last step is scanning with decent anti-malware programs and deleting all the files associated with Windows Shield Center.
-I recommend Spyhunter or Malwarebytes Anti-Malware for that, though there are other superb programs for that, like Hitman Pro, Emsisoft Anti-Malware, etc. Full versions of these programs have likely blocked WIndows Shield Center from infecting your PC and saved lots of time.
+I recommend spyhunter or Malwarebytes Anti-Malware for that, though there are other superb programs for that, like Hitman Pro, Emsisoft Anti-Malware, etc. Full versions of these programs have likely blocked WIndows Shield Center from infecting your PC and saved lots of time.

-Manual Windows Shield Center removal
+Automatic Windows Shield Center removal tools

 Important Note: Although it is possible to manually remove Windows Shield Center , such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
 For other users, we recommend using Reimage or other tools found on 2-viruses.com.